Kazuyuki Hamada

 Kazuyuki Hamada (浜田 和幸, Hamada Kazuyuki) is a Japanese politician.
 He has served one term in the House of Councillors for the Tottori At-large district.
 After being elected in 2010 as a candidate for the Liberal Democratic Party, he changed parties three times before unsuccessfully seeking re-election as an independent candidate in 2016.

-Early life and pre-political career
+Early life and education

 Hamada was born in Yonago, Tottori on 17 March 1953.
 His father was employed at Japanese National Railways and his mother was from a farming family.
 He graduated from the Tokyo University of Foreign Studies with a degree in Chinese language in 1975 and joined Nippon Steel the same year.
-After leaving Nippon Steel Hamada joined the Center for Strategic and International Studies in Washington, D.C., becoming a Fellow and Associate Director in 1987.
+After leaving Nippon Steel Hamada joined the Center for Strategic and International Studies in Washington, D.C., becoming a Fellow and associate director in 1987.
 He obtained a Ph.D. in political science from George Washington University in 1992.
 In 1995 he became a consultant at the United States' Congressional Research Service.